I was somehow lucky enough to drive this BMW M5 F10 for 3 weeks, and I have to tell you, it was f$cking awesome!

 Let me quickly mention the M550 diesel 5 series.
 Yes, it’s not a proper BMW M model and it will never be, but since it has that little M badge on it I decided to include it.
 It is a regular straight 6 cylinder with a not very regular upgrade-those 3 turbochargers.
 It seems like the reliability of this engine is actually not bad, but I would say that after 200 000 km the regular diesel engine issues most probably will occur: turbochargers, injectors, EGR and so on.

-+Rarely the Bosch CP4 high pressure fuel pump can fail-mostly just in Eastern EU and it will contaminate the whole fuel system with small metal particles thus destroying the injectors and giving the owner a huge repair bill.
++Occasionally the Bosch CP4 high pressure fuel pump can fail-mostly just in Eastern EU and it will contaminate the whole fuel system with small metallic particles thus destroying the injectors and giving the owner a huge repair bill.
 You can find more information about this rare issue in the used BMW X5 F15 article.

-All the engines are equipped with timing chain which is usually ok so you can expect issues with it in high mileage cars only.
-“Despite of this, pay attention to a louder short rattling noise at cold start which can indicate worn timing chain or timing chain tensioner”
+All the engines are equipped with timing chain which is usually ok so you can expect issues with it in higher mileage cars only.
+“Despite of this, pay attention to a louder short rattling noise at cold start which can indicate worn timing chain or timing chain tensioner!!”

-This M5 was available with the 6 speed manual gearbox-in the US market only and with the fast 7 speed dual clutch automatic gearbox.
+This M5 was available with the 6 speed manual gearbox-for the US market only, and with the fast 7 speed dual clutch automatic gearbox.
 The 7 speed automatic is most of the time reliable but change the oil in it regularly, because the price for a brand new transmission is around 11 000 €.
 It should change gears fast and smoothly without some jerking, hesitation or strange noises, so check it properly before buying since the gearbox can easily give up if the previous owner abused the car.